Day 33 of a Year Long Road Trip Along America’s Scenic Byways

 Coast Guard Beach

-After visiting the lighthouse, we braved the wind and walked from Nauset Light Beach to Coast Guard Beach, about 2 miles in total, as we passed the sand dunes on one side and the white caps of the Atlantic on the other.
-Lise and Eric have a tradition to walk this stretch, no matter the weather, every New Year’s Day!
+After visiting the lighthouse, we braved the wind and walked from Nauset Light Beach to Coast Guard Beach.
+Over the two mile stretch, we passed the sand dunes on one side and the white caps of the Atlantic on the other.
+Lise and Eric have a tradition to take this walk, no matter the weather, every New Year’s Day!
 Lise used to lifeguard in the summers on Coast Guard Beach and lived in a Coast Guard housing structure just above the dunes.
 She could look out the window, see the surf, and know how her day was going to be.

-Warm inside with chowder, I passed through a park with a pumpkin people contest on display by the local merchants and strolled the streets of Chatham while window shopping.
+Warmed inside with chowder, I passed through a park with a pumpkin people contest and strolled the streets of Chatham while window shopping.
 I dropped into The Black Dog store just because a black lab mix named Scout is so near and dear to my heart.
-I found a wooden black lab Christmas ornament that will travel on my rear view mirror to represent Scout whenever she is only with me in spirit.
+I purchased a wooden black lab Christmas ornament that will travel on my rear view mirror to represent Scout whenever she is only with me in spirit.

 Sandy Neck Beach

-After Chatham, I backtracked a little to Sandy Neck Beach.
+After my time in Chatham, I backtracked a little to Sandy Neck Beach.
 It is very close to Sandwich, where I was yesterday.
 I was curious to see the difference in the Cape Cod Bay as compared to the Atlantic during the wind storm.
 I think the bay was windier!
-Water-smoothed stones wash up along the beach here and trails crisscross through acres of sand dunes.
-It was lovely, though I think Scout and Petey were happy to get out of the wind and into the car.
+As evidenced by my dogs ears in the below picture, the strong wind was coming from the left!
+While I strolled through sand, peppered with water-smoothed stones, and admired the trail tracked sand dunes, I think Scout and Petey, with their eyes squinted closed, wondered how much longer before they could return to VANilla.

-I’m back at the house relaxing, what a nice treat!
+It was a good day on Cape Cod, and now I’m back at the house relaxing.
+What a nice treat!
 ETB